EchterAlsFake/Porn_Fetch/README.md

 > because only Cpython builds are supported which Porn Fetch will automatically install
 > during compilation.

+> [!IMPORTANT]
+> You need to have the command line developer tools installed.
+I tried everything to get
+> around it, but it's really not possible.

+Go into a Terminal and run the following command and accept the prompt:

+`xcode-select --install`

 ```bash
 curl "https://raw.githubusercontent.com/EchterAlsFake/Porn_Fetch/master/src/scripts/install_macos.sh" -o install.sh
 bash install.sh